Codesee-io/docs/docs/install/setup-cra.md

 }
 ```

+!!!
+Note
-Note: Please avoid setting this call for the `eject` and `test` scripts.
+    Do not use react-app-rewired for the `eject` and `test` scripts.

 ## Next steps